Windz-GameDev/CAP6635-Advanced-AI-A_Star-With-Obstacles/README.md

   - Reads the x-y coordinates of the nodes from a text file called "coords.txt".
   - Reads an adjacency list of an undirected graph from a text file called "graph.txt" in the project directory.
 This is used to create the edges.
     -- Note: If an edge includes a point in graph.txt, coordinates for that point must exist in coords.txt!
-  - Uses the iGraph library for Python to create the graph
+  - Uses the iGraph library for Python to create the graph.
-  - Node IDs are integers
+  - Node IDs are 0 and positive integers.
-  - Edge weights are calculated based on the nodes' coordinates or the Euclidean distance between two nodes
+  - Edge weights are calculated based on the nodes' coordinates or the Euclidean distance between two nodes.
   - If there is an edge between nodes a and b, an edge is not added for b and a.
-  - The program also displays the graph using matplotlib
+  - The program also displays the graph using matplotlib.
   - The program implements the A* algorithm, allowing the user to find the shortest path between two nodes on the graph.
 Additionally, the user can block nodes to represent real-world obstacles.

 Set up